AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Removes all actions bound to that key.
-This ensures that any action previously associated with it, either by default in GPS or in some other XML file, is no longer be executed.
+This ensures that any action previously associated with it, either by default in GPS or in some other XML file, is no longer executed.
 * Adds the new key to the list of shortcuts that can execute the action.
 Any existing shortcut for the action is preserved, allowing multiple shortcuts for the action.